LiorInbar/Marom/README.md

  ## Examples of use

  For complete examples of usage, see in  the files CS/faculty.py CS/students.py CS/labs_triples.py CS/staff.py and the output files CS/output/faculty_turtle.txt, CS/output/students_turtle.txt, CS/output/labs_turtle.txt, CS/output/staff_turtle.txt you can see the usage of the module to extract triples from technon CS department's web pages.
-In the file questions/questions.py you can see extractions of data from tens of thousands of Q&A pages from Yeshiva.org.il.
+In the file questions/questions.py you can see extractions of data from tens of thousands of Q&A pages from Yeshiva.org.il. output on questions/questions_output.txt.